 I like Hyatt and I had unused Suite Upgrade Awards which would expire soon.
 I don’t have any other travel plans coming up where I could use them so I decided to stay at the Hyatt Regency LAX International Airport.
-This review got updated after I revisited the hotel in February 2017 where the remodeling was finished in all areas except the Regency Club was not open yet.
+This review got updated after I revisited the hotel in February 2017 where the remodeling was finished in all areas except for the Regency Club.
+The Club was still not finished.

 The Hotel has quite some history.
 It belonged to Hyatt before and after that, it became a Radisson and The Concourse Hotel.
 Hyatt reacquired the property and is turning it currently in a Hyatt Regency.

 However, I didn’t find out anything of that until my arrival at the hotel.
 According to the website, it looked like a full functioning and remodeled hotel.
 Well, it is remodeled or lets put it that way, it is currently remodeled.
 A brief notice on the website would be nice that I would step into a heavy construction zone.

 Only two of the four elevators were in service and during the first week, one of them even got shut down for a day at a time because of issues.
 The one time it had an electric burn and the elevator lights inside wouldn’t work.
 I still jumped on the elevator to get up to my room.
 The line at the elevator is pretty long.
 Even the guests would use the stairs to get to the second floor, the staircase was closed off and located inside the construction area.
 The second floor is housing ballrooms and the business center.

 The Restaurant, Lounge, Bar, and Breakfast Area are all located inside another conference room on the other side of the hotel.
 This is just a temporary solution until the renovation is completed by the beginning of 2017.
 However, now you have to go outside the hotel to the valet parking area and walk the sidewalk down to the entrance to get to the restaurant.